Cody-Howell/Cody-Howell/NamespaceSchema.md

 This is where I will organize all of my current (non-deprecated) packages, as well as links to all of their wiki pages where you can get to everywhere else (their GitHub, NuGet, and read their documentation).

+Items that have links are for the repository that holds it and everything beneath it.

 - HowlDev.Web
     - .Authentication
         - .AccountAuth